ajrunhaar/one-click-data-warehouse/README.md

 - Set the values in `config.ts'
   - Your AWS account ID
   - Allowed IP Addresses
-- run `npm ci` - to install all of the necessary packages
+- run `npm ci` - to install the necessary packages
-- run `npm run deploy:all` - to deploy the stacks to your AWS account
+- run `npm run deploy` - to deploy the stacks to your AWS account

 ## How to Redshift Serverless